sdiehl/gpu-offload/README.md

 # GPU Offload Tutorial

-This minimal project demonstrates how to compile MLIR code to PTX and execute it on NVIDIA GPUs using Python.
+This minimal project demonstrates how to compile MLIR code to PTX and execute it on an NVIDIA GPU using Python MLIR bindings and Python CUDA bindings.

 - `compile.py`: Functions for compiling MLIR to PTX
 - `run.py`: Functions for running PTX kernels on CUDA GPUs